jgaa/stbl/README.md

 - site-url: The fully qualified url to the site (from stbl.conf).
 - tags: The list of tags for the article
 - title: The title of the article or series
+- up: Link to the series fir articles that are part of a series
 - updated-ansi: Ansi-date when the article was updated.
 - updated: The time the article or series was updated.
 - updatedate: Updated date, including the "Updated label - defined in template updatedate.html)